eals01/kahoot-intern-challenge/README.md

 # Notes submitted by the candidate

 - Based on the UI sketch, I decided to order the elements in `PlayerItemsList` by the order in which the items were pressed first.
+I could have avoided some complexity and 2 loops by removing `uniqueEligblePlayerItems` and looping over `const key in items` instead of `const key of uniqueEligblePlayerItems`.
+This solution would order the elements by their key's position in `items`.
-- I assume that you may only receive one bonus for each letter, but multiple bonuses could be supported with a variable like this:
+- I assume that you may only receive one bonus for each item, but multiple bonuses could be supported with a variable like this:
 `const numberOfBonuses = Math.floor(numberOfOccurences / itemDefinition.bonus.count);`.
 - I assume that `playerItems` will not contain uneligble keys, but I added a filter to handle that possibility.
+This also would not be a worry if the alternative solution from the first note was implemented.